 Problem 3.
-Without using any builtin functions, implement the following function.
+Without using any builtin functions, implement that following function:

 '''

-def mysum(x):
+def mysum(X):

-"""Return the sum of the elements of X without using a built-in ↔
+""" Return the sum of the elements of X.

-function.

 Inputs:

-x (iterable): a list, set, 1-d NumPy array, or another iterable.
+X (array) - a 1-D array

 """

 '''

-Compare mysum() to Python's builtin sum() function and NumPy's np.sum() using your compare\timings() function.
+Perform a comparision of mysum to Python's builtin sum function and NumPy's np.sum using your compare_timings function.

-Use Generators
+Use Generators When Possible

 When you are iterating through a list, you can often replace the list with a generator.
 Instead of storing the entire list in memory, a generator computes each item as it is needed.
 For example, the code for i in range(100): ... print i stores the numbers 0 to 99 in memory, looks up each one in turn, and prints it.
-On the other hand, the code uses a generator instead of a list.
+On the other hand, the code for i in xrange(100): ... print i uses a generator instead of a list.
 This code computes the first number in the specified range (which is 0), and prints it.
 Then it computes the next number (which is 1) and prints that.